September 01, 2023

 Furthermore, Amazon utilizes Big Data for warehouse management and order-picking processes.
 Data from sensors, RFID tags, and other sources help track the movement of items within warehouses, optimizing storage space and improving order fulfillment speed.

-How Coreteka developed a Big Data tech solution to forecast consumer demand?
+How Coreteka developed a Big Data tech solution to forecast consumer demand

 Thanks to our experience with Big Data and logistics, we develop technologically advanced solutions tailored to the requirements and needs of companies.